MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 Optimize File Selection per Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Often users specif # as their subtopic, meaning the accept/rejects do all the work.
 In many cases, users are only interested in a small fraction of the files being published.
-For best performance, **Make *subtopic* as specific as possible** to have minimize sending messages that are send by the broker and arrive on the subscriber only to be rejected. (use *log_reject* option to find such products.)
+For best performance, **Make *subtopic* as specific as possible** to have minimize sending notification messages that are send by the broker and arrive on the subscriber only to be rejected. (use *log_reject* option to find such products.)

 * **Place *reject* statements as early as possible in the configuration**.
 As rejection saves processing of any later regex's in the configuration.